-Tufayl al-Dausi (ra) heard the Prophet (saw) reciting the Qur'an in the prayer in front of the Ka'ba, followed him until he entered his home.
+Tufayl heard the Prophet (saw) reciting the Qur'an in the prayer in front of the Ka'ba, followed him until he entered his home.
 He then knocked on the door and asked the Messenger (saw) to explain his religion so he could decide whether to accept it or not.
 The Messenger (saw) did so, reciting some verses of the Qur'an to him.
 Tufayl (ra) then accepted Islam and invited his people to Islam later.
 (Ibn Hisham, Al-Seerah al-Nabawiyyah, Vol. 1, pp. 382-383)

 While the Prophet was living in Mecca, a Christian group - obviously pretending to be traders -approached the Messenger (saw) asking about his new deen, accepting Islam, however, Quraysh made them apostatise.
 (Ibid, Vol. 1, p.
 391)

-Talhah (ra) was told of the Prophet's revelation in a trade journey; when he entered Mecca, he asked people if there is any news and they told them of the Messenger's (saw) claim of revelation and that Abu Bakr (ra) followed him.
+Talhah was told of the Prophet's revelation in a trade journey; when he entered Mecca, he asked people if there is any news and they told them of the Messenger's (saw) claim of revelation and that Abu Bakr (ra) followed him.
 He approached Abu Bakr (ra) who took him to the Messenger (saw) where he embraced Islam.
 (Ibn Kathir, al-Seera al-Nabawiyyah, Vol. 1, pp. 438-440)